HoloPollock/Incremental_Computation_CISC499/README.md

-To incrementally calculate the new value of a tree when a change is made the function recursively parses down to the defined spot of the change, then it makes the changes it then stores the previous value set in a temporary variable, after that it the `calc` function is called on the subtree where that node of modification is the root, once it gets the newly calculated value if the value is the same as the previous value stored in temporary value the function returns false and this bubbles back up the tree, however, if the value changes the function returns true.
+To incrementally calculate the new value of a tree when a change is made the function recursively parses down to the defined spot of the change, then it makes the changes it then stores the pre/photos/vious value set in a temporary variable, after that it the `calc` function is called on the subtree where that node of modification is the root, once it gets the newly calculated value if the value is the same as the pre/photos/vious value stored in temporary value the function returns false and this bubbles back up the tree, however, if the value changes the function returns true.
 This process is repeated for the parent node until the root of the